marcelleonlafebre/lab_manualcloud/non_functional_demo_lab.md

 | **Max. vCPU** | 32 concurrent running |
 | **Max. number of nodes** | 9 concurrent running |
 | **EC2 Instance size** | large o smaller |

-7. We wil use the  two ways for : manual for down te server and scripts
 > Note: Is important to know that EC2 instances of `size large` has 8 GB of memory RAM, this is the most important fact in this tutorial, because of the Apache Spark uses the memory as its main resource, Spark load the tables in memory and thus be faster: https://aws.amazon.com/es/what-is/apache-spark/.

 ![EMR 1 SPARK](img/cluster3.png)